laanp/Icarus_Mods/README.md

 This module, when placed in your envirosuit auxilliary slot, provides immunity to damage from lava, fire, poison & cave pneumonia.
 The afflictions will still show on your character status effects, however you will not take any damage.

-### Equipment Retrieval
+### Preparation & Equipment Retrieval
+- Make sure you purchase and equip the modified "Xigo S5-II envirosuit" or "Shengong 'Bhiu' envirosuit before your drop on the planet.
+These suits have the extra auxilliary slots that can hold the modules provided in this mod.
-None of the unbundled equipment will come back with you after you leave the prospect via dropship.
+- None of the unbundled equipment will come back with you after you leave the prospect via dropship.
-You need to purchase the kits at the Workshop, before launching any mission, Open World, or Outpost.
+- You need to purchase the kits at the Workshop, before launching any mission, Open World, or Outpost.

 ## Want Separated Mods?
 - Visit my separated mods page (by request): [https://github.com/laanp/Icarus_Mods_Separated](https://github.com/laanp/Icarus_Mods_Separated)